dijasila/GPAW/doc/documentation/raman/raman.rst

 If phonon and effective potential are calculated simultaenously, results are saved in the same cache files with default name `elph`.

+The Raman module offers a wrapper, :meth:`~gpaw.raman.elph.EPC`, around the :meth:`~gpaw.elph.electronphonon.ElectronPhononCoupling` class to facilitate easier computation of the electron-phonon matrix.

 Some more details are elaborated in the related tutorial :ref:`elphraman`.

 ----------
 References